-\$450,000,000 Floating Rate Class A(2014-3) notes.
+\$500,000,000 Class A(2015-8) notes.

-These Class A(2014-3) notes are part of a series of notes called the "Card series."
+These Class A(2015-8) notes are part of a series of notes called the "Card series."
 The Card series consists of Class A notes, Class B notes, Class C notes and Class D notes.
-The Class A(2014-3) notes are a tranche of the Class A Card series notes.
+The Class A(2015-8) notes are a tranche of the Class A Card series notes.

-These Class A(2014-3) notes are issued by, and are obligations of, the issuing entity, the Capital One Multi-asset Execution Trust.
+These Class A(2015-8) notes are issued by, and are obligations of, the issuing entity, the Capital One Multi-asset Execution Trust.
 The issuing entity has issued and expects to issue other classes and tranches of notes of the Card series which may have different interest rates, interest payment dates, expected principal payment dates, legal maturity dates and other characteristics.
 In addition, the issuing entity may issue other series of notes which may have different interest rates, interest payment dates, expected principal payment dates, legal maturity dates and other characteristics.
 See "The Notes-Issuances of New Series, Classes and Tranches of Notes" in the accompanying prospectus.

 We refer to the Capital One Multi-asset Execution Trust as the "issuing entity" or "COMET."
-COMET is not registered as an "investment company" within the meaning of the Investment Company Act of 1940, as amended, and has represented and warranted to the underwriters in the underwriting agreement that it does not rely on Section 3(c) (1) or 3(c)(7) of the Investment Company Act for its exemption from registration.
+COMET is not required to be registered as an "investment company" within the meaning of the Investment Company Act of 1940, as amended.

 Each class of notes in the Card series may consist of multiple tranches.
 Notes of any tranche may be issued on any date so long as there is sufficient credit enhancement on that date, either in the form of outstanding subordinated notes or other forms of credit enhancement, and all other conditions to issuance are satisfied.
-See "The Notes- Issuances of New Series, Classes and Tranches of Notes" in the accompanying prospectus.
+See "The Notes-Issuances of New Series, Classes and Tranches of Notes" in the accompanying prospectus.

-In general, the subordinated notes of the Card series serve as credit enhancement for all of the senior notes of the Card series, regardless of whether the subordinated notes are issued before, at the same time as or after the senior notes of the Card series.
+In general, the subordinated notes of the Card series serve

+the Card series.
 However, each senior tranche of notes has access to credit enhancement in an amount not exceeding its required subordinated amount minus the amount of usage of that required subordinated amount.